LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 in Oxford I

-always make a bee-line for this statue: it’s positioned to catch a shaft of
+always make a bee-line for the cast of this sculpture: it’s positioned to catch a shaft of

 the gods who’ve plotted his destruction.